ringcentral/ringcentral-web-phone/CONTEXT.md

 **Wire case**:
 The casing a SIP header name carries on the wire, as sent by the peer or emitted by the SDK.
 SIP header names are case-insensitive, so inbound headers are stored in the exact wire case received rather than being normalized; reads are case-insensitive and replies echo the wire case unchanged.
 _Avoid_: canonical case, assuming a fixed casing

+**Superseded Web Phone**:
+A Web Phone whose shared instance ID was subsequently registered by another Web Phone.
+It remains able to make outbound calls but no longer receives inbound calls for that shared instance ID.
+_Avoid_: older instance, which can be confused with object creation time